 Salvini upped the ante, saying that Italy needs a “mass cleansing, street by street, neighborhood by neighborhood.”

-, his campaign materials billed him as the arbiter of a revolution of common sense.
-More jobs, more safety for our children, fewer immigrants around, lower taxes -- all of these promises have paid off for Salvini.
+In true populist fashion, his campaign materials billed him as the arbiter of a revolution of common sense.
+More jobs, more safety for our children, fewer immigrants around, lower taxes – all of these promises have paid off for Salvini.

 Yet violence of the type he’s preaching is never acceptable.
 Will he and his current girlfriend, a model and television presenter, clean up the mess of the victims of his mass cleansing?
 Not likely.